NeilMizzi96/Raketech-Web-Dev-Intern-Task/README.md

 # Rakethech Web Dev Intern Task

-This is a To-Do list application that allows the user to input new tasks as well as sort,delete and update existing ones withing 3 lists.
+This is a To-Do list application that allows the user to input new tasks as well as sort,delete and update existing ones within 3 lists.

 These lists are:

-1) To Do (statusID = 1 Colour Coded: Green)
+1) To Do (statusID = 1 Colour Coded: Green).
-2) In Progress( statusID = 2 Colour Coded: Orange)
+2) In Progress( statusID = 2 Colour Coded: Orange).
-3) Completed (statusID = 3 Colour Coded: red)
+3) Completed (statusID = 3 Colour Coded: red).

 Each task is stored in the databse **(The exported database has been provided in db/raketechtask_db)** and sorted with the mentioned list depending on their individual "status_ID".

-Any added tasks or changes made to existing ones are all stored in the table tbl_changes
+Any added tasks or changes made to existing ones are all stored in the table tbl_changes.

 ## Adding a new task:

-1. Enter the name of the new task within the textbox with the placeholder "New Task Here" and the number of hours in the textbox underneath(Placeholder = "New Hours Here")
+1. Enter the name of the new task within the textbox with the placeholder "New Task Here" and the number of hours in the textbox underneath(Placeholder = "New Hours Here").
 2. Click Submit.
 The new task will appear automatically under the To-Do list and the total hours at the bottom of the list will update.
 The number of hours and the name of the task will also be recorded in the database.

 ## Updating a task: